stuartjash/stuartjash/README.md

 ### Hi Everyone 👋👨‍💻

-Hello, my name is Stuart.
+My name is Stuart.
 I'm a detections developer, working in Apple Security at [Jamf](https://www.jamf.com/products/jamf-protect/).
-I also created Crash Security, where I also blog about macOS and macOS security.
-I'm also a book nerd 📖 and play the violin 🎻
+I created Crash Security, where I blog about macOS and macOS security.
+I'm a book nerd 📖 and play the violin 🎻

 Find me around the web 🌎:
 * Sharing updates on [LinkedIn](https://www.linkedin.com/in/stuartashenbrenner-721b73127/) 💼